-Have you ever wanted to know how much time your employees spend surfing the web, sifting through their email inbox or attempting to find a document hidden in a mountain-high pile of file folders?
+Have you ever wanted to know how much time your employees spend surfing the web, sifting through their email inbox failing to manage emails the right way or attempting to find a document hidden in a mountain-high pile of file folders?

 According to a Wall Street Journal article, office employees waste about 40 percent of their time on average when they are on the clock.
 Believe it or not, when employees waste time, it is not necessarily done on purpose.
 Rather, it is simply because they are unorganized.